mongodb/terraform-provider-mongodbatlas/website/docs/r/ldap_verify.html.markdown

 # mongodbatlas_ldap_verify

 `mongodbatlas_ldap_verify` provides an LDAP Verify resource.
-This allows ldap verify to be created.
+This allows a a verification of an LDAP configuration over TLS for an Atlas project.
+Atlas retains only the most recent request for each project.

 ## Example Usage